13 June 2024

-French singer, actress and astrologer Françoise Hardy (1944) was the original Yé-yé girl with her trademark jeans and leather jacket.
-She was one of the most popular French music stars of the 1960s, and occasionally appeared in international films.
-She represented Monaco at the Eurovision Song Contest in 1963, and placed 6th.
-Nowadays, Françoise Hardy is still an icon of fashion, music and style, and she continues to record albums.
+French singer, actress and astrologer Françoise Hardy (1944) passed away on 11 June 2024.
+Hardy was the original Yé-yé girl with her trademark jeans and leather jacket.
+She was one of the most popular French music stars of the 1960s and occasionally appeared in international films.
+She represented Monaco at the Eurovision Song Contest in 1963 and placed 6th.
+Françoise Hardy died after years of illness - she suffered from lymphoma and laryngeal cancer - at the age of 80.
+She remains an icon of fashion, music and style.

 Francoise Hardy